rajatb115/data-mining-col761/README.txt

 File: UpdatedFile.cpp

-Pre-process the file path.txt and store the data in file paths_finished.txt
+Pre-process the file path.txt and store the data in file paths_finished.dat

 File: frequent_path.txt

-It stores the output of prefixSpan applied on sequences in paths_finished.txt with support of 1%.
+It stores the output of prefixSpan applied on sequences in paths_finished.dat with support of 1%.